 COVID-19- We are monitoring and responding to the evolving nature of the global novel coronavirus pandemic ("COVID-19" or "pandemic") and its impact to our global business.
 We are experiencing multiple challenges related to the pandemic and these challenges are anticipated to have an effect on our overall business for the remainder of fiscal 2020.
 Our most significant impacts from COVID-19 relate to channel shifts and a decrease in production.
+We saw sales shift from our wholesale channel to our retail channel as more consumers began using our online platforms while some stores were closed and several states were on mandatory stay at home orders.
 Our manufacturing facilities are experiencing varying levels of production impacts, including reduced volumes due to a decrease in demand, planned implementation of additional worker health precautions, worker absenteeism and government mandated temporary COVID-19 closures.
 The health and safety of our team members is our top priority and to protect our employees, we are implementing all measures recommended by the Centers for Disease Control and Prevention ("CDC").
-We will continue to proactively manage the Company and its operations through the pandemic, however we cannot predict the ultimate impact that COVID-19 will have on our short- and long-term demand at this time, as it will depend on, among other things, the severity and duration of the COVID-19 pandemic.
-Our liquidity is expected to be adequate to continue to run our operations and meet our obligations as they become due.
+We will continue to proactively manage the Company and its operations through the pandemic; however, we cannot predict the ultimate impact that COVID-19 will have on our short- and long-term demand at this time, as it will depend on, among other things, the severity and duration of the COVID-19 pandemic.